MShepelin/UnrealEngine5Learning/README.md

 I created a C++ class that's inherited from UUserWidget and added two pointers to UI widgets.
 One of them, AmmoCounter, has modifier BindWidget, the other one, AmmoImage, has modifier BindWidgetOptional.
 I created a BP class inherited from the C++ class and added an AmmoCounter text block.
 Without it, the blueprint compilation doesn't finish successfully.
 However, AmmoImage is optional, thus I didn't need to create this widget in BP.

 ![bindWidget](./bindWidget.png)

+### Enhanced Input

+Added "IA_ThrowGrenade" to accommodate for the mechanic of throwing a grenade.